 About

 Hi!
-My name is Qurat-ul-ain.
-I just submitted my doctoral (PhD) thesis at the School of Computer Science, University of St Andrews.
-I am now excited about the transition to the next role.
+My name is Qurat ul ain.
+I recently (July 2026) completed my doctorate (PhD) in Computer Science at the School of Computer Science University of St Andrews, Scotland and I am looking forward to the next stopover of my professional journey!

-I am a computer science researcher interested in how machine learning systems can reason about their own ignorance.
-My PhD introduced the Knowledge and Error Profile (KEP), a framework that treats classification error not as a single number but as three distinct semantic types: uncertainty, distortion, and absence; grounded in cognitive theories of human error.
+My research focuses on data-centric AI and automated collaborative decision making.
+I am particularly how machine learning systems can reason about their own ignorance.
+In My PhD, I designed and implemented a novel evaluation framework for classifying model failures based on uncertainty (incomplete information), distortion (misrepresentation), and absence (lack of information), to reduce the cost of model training while maximising learning.
+The framework mapped theories of error from cognitive science to machine learning models.
 I showed that actively selecting training instances based on these error synergies outperforms conventional methods like query-by-bagging, and that the optimal error synergy depends on the dataset.
-KEP can be used as an interpretability framework to meta-analyse the model’s learning in terms it its errors.
+The framework can be used as an interpretability tool to track the model’s learning in terms it its knowledge and errors.

-Before my PhD, I spent 6+ years as a software engineer in industry developing CAD/CAE software (Bentley systems, Pakistan) and UI development (SCCH, Austria); and as a researcher at IIIA-CSIC (Barcelona) and Warsaw University of Technology.
-I build experimental pipelines in R, Python/scikit-learn and production systems in C++/C#.
+Before my PhD, I spent 6+ years as a software engineer in industry developing CAD/CAE software at Bentley systems, Pakistan and front-end development at Software Competence Center Hagenberg (SCCH), Austria; and 2 years as a researcher at the Artificial Intelligence Research Institute (IIIA), Barcelona and Warsaw University of Technology (Poland).
+I have built experimental pipelines in R, Python/scikit-learn, JavaScript and production systems in C++/C#.

 Grants and Fellowships